DevEchoX2/GravityOS/README.md

 A Note on "Proxy" Sites
 Since GravityOS involves proxying content, you may want to add a specific clause regarding Copyright and DMCA:

 DMCA Compliance: GravityOS respects intellectual property rights.
-If you believe any content accessible through our platform infringes upon your copyright, please contact us immediately at [Insert Contact] so we can review and take appropriate action.
+If you believe any content accessible through our platform infringes upon your copyright, please contact us immediately at [devechox@gmail.com] so we can review and take appropriate action.